IurmanJ/cross-layer-telemetry/README.md

 ./topology_setup.sh
 ```

+Open your browser and go to `http://localhost:16686` where you can visualize all traces.
+Right now, it is empty.
+Then, simulate the client request by visiting `http://localhost:15123/api/request`.
+Follow instructions on the screen and have fun looking at traces combined with IOAM data.

-Click on the GIF below to watch the demo video:
+You can watch the entire demo by clicking on the following video:

 [![GIF_video](./images/video.gif?raw=true "CLT demo video")](https://youtu.be/dpyChGrEwVs)